LucienBrule/TheNeighborHood/README.md

     To expirement with game design
 Known Bugs:

-    Sometimes the player tile with spawn in between a pair of house tiles, this is fixed by rebuilding and running The opening splash animations seem to only work on Windows A player can war from one street to the next if the streets are on the edge of the map
+    Sometimes the player tile will spawn in between a pair of house tiles, this is fixed by rebuilding and running The opening splash animations seem to only work on Windows A player can war from one street to the next if the streets are on the edge of the map